conan-io/conan-center-index/docs/faqs.md

 ## Is it possible to disable Pylint?

 No. The [pylint](v2_linter.md) has an important role of keeping any recipe prepared for [Conan v2 migration](v2_migration.md).
-In case you are having difficult to understand [linter errors](v2_linter.md), please, comment on your pull request about, then the community will help you.
+In case you are having difficult to understand [linter errors](v2_linter.md), please comment on your pull request about the problem to receive help from the community.